5 Tips to Re-Balance Hormones Naturally

 As mentioned, hormones are the body’s internal messengers.
 They travel in the bloodstream all the way to different tissues and major organs, determining processes like metabolism, sexual function, reproduction, mood and others.

 Hormones are produced by endocrine glands – pituitary, pineal, thymus, thyroid, adrenal glands and pancreas.
 Males and females have separate sex organs – testes in males, and ovaries in females.

 Ideally, the endocrine glands produce just the right amount of hormones needed for various bodily functions.
 However, there are many factors that can cause hormonal imbalance in the body.

-For instance, stress, health conditions like diabetes, thyroid issues and tumors, injuries or trauma, and specific medications can disrupt the balance.
-For women, reproductive changes during pregnancy, breastfeeding, menopause, and conditions like polycystic ovary syndrome (PCOS) can create hormonal imbalance.
+For instance, stress, health conditions like diabetes, thyroid issues and tumours, injuries or trauma, and specific medications can disrupt the balance.
+For women, reproductive changes during pregnancy, breastfeeding, menopause, and conditions like polycystic ovary syndrome (PCOS) can create a hormonal imbalance.